-- 1. Use of drugs The School has a "Drug Free" zone that extends 1000 feet beyond the school boundaries as well as to any school activity and transportation.
+1. Use of drugs - The School has a "Drug Free" zone that extends 1000 feet beyond the school boundaries as well as to any school activity and transportation.
 This means that a student shall not use, abuse, possess, transmit, conceal, distribute, sell or be under the influence of alcohol, illegal or non-prescription drugs (i.e. controlled substances), or look-alike drugs to include electronic cigarettes on school property or at any school-sponsored or school-related function.
 This includes any alcoholic beers and wines, steroids, inhalants and the like.
 This prohibition also applies to any type of drug-related paraphernalia.
 "Under the influence" is defined as manifesting signs of chemical misuse such as staggering, reddened eyes, odor of chemicals, nervousness, restlessness, falling asleep/dozing in class, memory loss, abusive language, or any other behavior not normal for the particular student.
-"Under the influence" also includes the mere ingestion/consumption of a chemical followed by attendance at a school function, without regard to whether the student manifests physical signs of chemical consumption.
-If caught, the student may be suspended or expelled and law enforcement officials may be contacted. - 2.
-Use of tobacco Smoking and other tobacco uses are a danger to a student's health and to the health of others.
-The School prohibits the sale, distribution, use, or possession of any form of tobacco or vaping products during school time or at any school activity.
-This prohibition also applies when going to and from school, at school bus stops, at interscholastic competitions, extracurricular events, or any other school program or activity that is not located in a school or on property that is owned or controlled by the District.
-The student will be offered an alternative to some of the suspension days for completing educational programs approved by the administration. - 3.
-Student disorder/demonstration Students will not be denied their rights to freedom of expression.
-However, the disruption of any school activity will not be allowed, and the expression may not infringe on the rights of others.
-Disruption includes, but is not limited to, the following: - A. Use of verbal or non-verbal threats, intimidation, harassment, or sexual harassment. - B. Continuously making noise or acting in any manner as to interfere with the instructor's ability to conduct the class or activity.
+"Under the influence" also includes the mere ingestion/consumption of a chemical followed by attendance at a school function, without regard to whether the student manifests physical signs of chemical.
+If the student is suspended or expelled and law enforcement officials may be contacted.
+If the student is suspended or expelled for use or possession of drugs, the Superintendent must notify the Registrar of Motor Vehicles.
+The penalty will be: Ten day Out-of-School Suspension and recommendation for Expulsion a.)
+First-time offenders will be offered the opportunity to serve 5 days OSS (with the remaining five days held in abeyance) AND complete an educational program approved by administration.
+If the student fails to complete the educational program within the allotted time, s/he will serve the remaining five days that were held in abeyance.
+All subsequent offenses will result in the full consequence being applied.